basking-in-the-sun2000/solar-logger/README.md

 ### Description of files

-- write_solar populates the db with expected production values.
+- `write_solar` populates the db with expected production values.
 These are daily average for the month in kWh.
 The values should account for your system, layout, shadowing, depreciation, etc, throughout the life of the system.
 This was used before solcast, but gives you an idea of how your production is going

-- scanner should allow to poll the inverterer for valid registers
+- `scanner` should allow to poll the inverterer for valid registers

-- scanner2 will display the values of the registers listed in regs
+- `scanner2` will display the values of the registers listed in regs

-- fill_solcast_measurements sends the recorded data from the inverter to solcast
+- `fill_solcast_measurements` sends the recorded data from the inverter to solcast

-- modbustcp utility for modbus
+- `modbustcp` utility for modbus

-- last_adjustment allows to adjust the total energy balance (exported - from_grid + adj).
+- `last_adjustment` allows to adjust the total energy balance (exported - from_grid + adj).
 Just fill the values (date and deviation in kWh)
 	- There is a adjustment in the config file (extra_load) to allow you to have a daily adjustment (this isn't used for hourly, but only for the daily values)

-- Huawei contains the inverter's registers, status constants
+- `Huawei` contains the inverter's registers, status constants.
+If you would be using a different inverter, this would serve as a template

-- fill_daily_blanks takes the data from the inverter (influxdb) and writes daily summaries.
+- `fill_daily_blanks` takes the data from the inverter (influxdb) and writes daily summaries.
 It now uses the 5m data (logger_ds), unlike the equivalent in the main file use 30s data from that day

-- config.default has the constant values for your site.
-It copies this onto config.py if you don't have one
+- `config.default` has the constant values for your site.
+It copies this onto `config.py` if you don't have one

-- main is the code that runs all the time to gather and store data onto the database (influxdb)
+- `main` is the code that runs all the time to gather and store data onto the database (influxdb)

-- supla_api is the api to the supla monitoring service (https://www.supla.org/en/)
+- `supla_api` is the api to the supla monitoring service (https://www.supla.org/en/)

-- utils is a library with support utilities
+- `utils` is a library with support utilities

-- solar.service.app has the values to set the logger as a service
+- `solar.service.app` has the values to set the logger as a service

-- setting_up.md gives a detailed install to get up and running
+- `setting_up.md` gives a detailed install to get up and running

 #### Grafana files:
-- dashboard.json is the main dashboard for the logger
+- `dashboard.json` is the main dashboard for the logger
-- solar.json is the detail view dashboard for the logger
+- `solar.json` is the detail view dashboard for the logger
-- status.json shows the historical values of the status registers
+- `status.json` shows the historical values of the status registers
-- data_sources.json has information to setup the data sources for grafana
+- `data_sources.json` has information to setup the data sources for grafana

 ### Setup